bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/testing-classes-w-chai.md

     // ensure to export our class!
     module.exports = Dog;

-To test this class we'll create a new file in our `test` directory - `dog-spec.js` so your file structure should now look like this:
+To test this class we’ll create a new file in our `test` directory - `dog-spec.js` so your file structure should now look like this:

     testing-demo
       └──